kubernetes-sigs/node-feature-discovery/docs/get-started/deployment-and-usage.md

 labels.
 The provided template will configure these for you.

-### nfd-worker
+### NFD-Worker

-Nfd-worker is preferably run as a Kubernetes DaemonSet.
+NFD-Worker is preferably run as a Kubernetes DaemonSet.
 There is an example spec (`nfd-worker-daemonset.yaml.template`) that can be used as a template, or, as is when just trying out the service.
 Similarly to nfd-master above, the `Makefile` also generates